darynsteelsword/patch-and-ufw/readme.md

 cat ~/.ssh/id_rsa.pub 		# copy the contents of this file, ready for the next steps)
 ```

+## On the remote system
 * On the remote system, ie the Ubuntu box to be configured:
   * As root, run the commands:

 ```
 apt-get install openssh-server && service sshd status